Particular/docs.particular.net/nservicebus/security/encryption.md

 #### Key format (v5+)

-The key format can be specfied in either *Base64* or *ASCII* format.
+The key format can be specified in either *Base64* or *ASCII* format.

 With ASCII its not possible to use the full 8bit range of a byte as its a 7bit encoding and even then some characters need to be escaped which is not done resulting in even less characters.
 Meaning per byte only about 100 values are used.
 When you use 16 byte / 128 bit keys this means only about 100^16 combinations are possible versus 256^16.

-NOTE: Use Base64 whenever possible, ASCII 7bit keys are ment for backwards compatibility.
+NOTE: Use Base64 whenever possible, ASCII 7bit keys are meant for backwards compatibility.

 ### Defining the encryption key